Riggers1812/Riggers1812.github.io/index.md

 ### Building Systems Behind Better Decisions

-I design and develop analytics systems that help organisations turn data into trusted insights, scalable reporting, and better business decisions.
+Welcome to my corner of the internet.

-My focus is on creating reliable data models, automation, and self-service analytics that reduce complexity and deliver measurable value.
+This website is where I share projects, lessons learned, technical knowledge, and thoughts on building analytics systems that create lasting business value.
+I enjoy helping organisations turn data into trusted insights through analytics engineering, business intelligence, automation, and modern data platforms.

 ---